 5. USE OF INFORMATION

-- tell Verifile as soon as it becomes aware that any third party has found out or used the Client ID, or if any equipment Customer uses to access the Services is stolen; and
+- Tell Verifile as soon as it becomes aware that any third party has found out or used the Client ID, or if any equipment Customer uses to access the Services is stolen; an

 - Customer fails to comply with any of its security obligations pursuant to Clause 6; or